jbelelieu/koa_typescript_boilerplate/README.md

 ### Commented Code

+Search the project files for "TODO:" to find a list of items you can change.

 The boilerplate comes with some ready-to-use code that is commented out by default.
 You can uncomment and adjust accordingly within your `src/index.ts` file.
 That code includes:

 - CORS Considerations
 - JWT Validation
 - Rate Limiting

 ## Docker